 431 Brownell Ave.
 New Bedford (near Buttonwood Park, on the corner of Brownell Ave and Exeter St.), in the office of Dr. Kristen Morgan, Morgan Chiropractic

 If you would like to explore this method of changing your thought process, our first meeting will include up to a 30 minute conversation about what you’d like to change, followed by a hypnosis session.
-This first meeting will often last up to 90 minutes.
+Each meeting may last up to 90 minutes.

-I mostly offer a 5 Phase Advanced Therapeutic Hypnosis method developed by Cal Banyan.
+I use the 5 PATH (5 Phase Advanced Therapeutic Hypnosis) method developed by Cal Banyan.
 This method is very effective to address "too much" behaviors (smoke too much, eat too much, etc.).
-Each phase properly experienced will bring the client into a deeper state of relaxation allowing them to be more suggestible to change issues affecting the subconscious mind.
+Each phase brings the client into a deeper state of relaxation allowing them to be more suggestible to change issues affecting the subconscious mind.

-If you are interested in discussing hypnosis as a possible tool to explore some sports tweak (keeping your head down), "bad" habit, or nagging issue, give me a call to have a practical conversation about how hypnosis might help.
+If you are interested in discussing hypnosis as a possible tool to explore some sports tweak (keeping your head down), or other "bad" habit give me a call to have a practical conversation about how hypnosis might help.

 “There is only one relevant question: Who am I?
 Everything else is just a distraction.” -Swami Shivananda